This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

-Preparing for this dinner party was wonderful, with the aroma of the Irish lamb stew and Irish soda bread spreading throughout the house.
+To create the perfect aroma as guests enter you can’t go to far wrong with a traditional Irish lamb stew and Irish soda bread.
 You don’t have to be Irish to enjoy and appreciate this delicious meal.

 When guests arrive, treat them to some beer and nibbles, but keep this light as the main meal is very hearty and filling.

-If your guests are not a fan of stout (as this can be quite heavy for some), maybe give them some green beer.
-If you are keen on making some green beer we will cover that in a post coming up in the next few days.
+If your guests are not a fan of stout (as this can be quite heavy for some), offer some beer.
+For some added fun, turn it into green beer!

 Maybe finish off the dinner with an Irish coffee (made with Whiskey) and/or a refreshing glass of Baileys.
 I bet you are keen to host your St Patrick’s day dinner party now!